chrillek/CSS-for-Markdown/Using CSS.md

 While it is possible to change an external CSS, switch the view in DEVONthink and then go back editing the CSS until the results please you, that is a bit tedious.
 A simpler approach is this:
 - convert your Markdown document to HTML in DEVONthink
-- open this new HTML document your favourite browser
+- open this new HTML document your favorite browser
 - right click somewhere in the document and select "Inspect element".

 That will open the developer tools of your browser (you might have to enable developer mode in Safari first, though).
 There, you'll find a "style" tab in which you can easily modify the styles for all elements individually or change the definitions in your CSS and see the changes immediately in HTML.

 ## Delving deeper into CSS

 CSS is a complicated beast, and it's getting more so every day (no thanks to Google inventing and implementing new exciting stuff).
 The only authoritative documentation is the one at the [W3C](https://w3c.org).
 However, that's unwieldy stuff not meant for mere mortals.
 There are numerous websites out there providing easier to digest examples and reference material, notably [CSS tricks](https://css-tricks.com/) and the [Mozilla Developer Network](https://developer.mozilla.org/docs/Web/CSS/).

 ### Structure of HTML generated from Markdown